fluttergems/fluttergems/README.md

 ## Flutter Gems Community Contribution Guide

-Welcome to the GitHub repository for [Flutter Gems](https://fluttergems.dev/) which is used for adding new packages to the website, issue reporting and  new feature requests.
+Welcome to the Community Contribution GitHub repository for [Flutter Gems](https://fluttergems.dev/) which is used for adding new packages to the website, issue reporting, feedback and new feature requests.

-Each and every member of the Flutter Community can make a difference by contributing new gems (packages) to the site or by providing valuable feedback.

-Please follow the instructions provided below:
+Please follow the instructions provided below to get started:

 **Step 1** - Click on the [Issue tab](https://github.com/fluttergems/fluttergems/issues) of this repo.